- Location: Mississippi

 NOTE: DPS driver license locations offer audio testing for applicants with special needs.

 Once You Pass

 Once you pass the written test, you will get your learner’s permit.
-As long as you’re at least 17 years old, you can immediately take your driving skills test (if time is available).

 If you took a driver education course, chances are your instructor provided a vehicle for practice; however, now that you’re ready to take your driving test and make use of your driver’s license, you’ll need to get your own vehicle.